 “In The Name Of Love” By Too Close To Touch (Originally By Martin Garrix And Bebe Rexha)

 Dance Gavin Dance’s cover was my absolute favourite song out of the album.
 To me, the cover is better than the original.
 I prefer the vocals of Tillian Pearson and Jon Mess over Bruno Mars for this song, specifically.
 The main vocals and the instrumental are rather similar to the original.
-This means that the screamo style vocals Reall juxtapose the rest of the song.
+This means that the screamo-style vocals juxtapose the rest of the song.
 I think it’s an amazing contrast.

 Their music video doesn’t hurt either.
 It’s downright interesting.
 It seems to be a compilation of stock imagery and photos in seemingly random order.
 Odd but intriguing.
-It’s a different style of music videos and it’s appreciated as you can tell with over 1.3 million views on the video just below.
+It’s a different style of music video and it’s appreciated as you can tell with over 1.3 million views on the video just below.